wludh/ugfellows/lessons/github.md

 1. Make a GitHub account
 2. Clone our Fellows repository.
-3. Sign your name at the bottom of this file to prove you did it.
+3. Sign your name at the bottom of this file.
+4. Sync the GitHub remote with your local version.
+5. Refresh this page to see your changes.

 ---
 Signatures